-The PC1 vs PC2 scores plot, related to the range at higher frequencies (Figure 1a) accounts for the 86 % of the total variance.
-It is possible to notice that the data exploration in this spectral region does not lead to clear separation of objects according to single organic materials.
-In the PC1 vs PC2 scores plot (Figure 1b), referred to the range between 3000 and 2700 cm-1 (85 % of total variance), the objects are scattered in the four quadrants.
+The PC1 vs. PC2 scores plot, which related to the range at higher frequencies (Figure 1a), accounted for 86 % of the total variance.
+It is clear that the data exploration in this spectral region did not lead to a clear separation of the objects according to single organic materials.
+In the PC1 vs. PC2 scores plot (Figure 1b), which related to the range between 3,000 and 2,700 cm−1 (85 % of total variance), the objects were scattered in the four quadrants.
 Nevertheless, it is possible to observe a cluster formed

-by objects related to the spectra labelled as wood (W), grouped in the fourth quadrant.
+by objects related to the spectra labelled as wood (W), which were grouped in the fourth quadrant.

-The PC1 vs PC2 scores plot related to the 1800-1550 cm-1 range (Figure 1c) accounts for 74 % of the total variance and looks the most promising for discriminating the objects.
-Spectra identified as V are mostly grouped in the PC1 negative area of the plot as well as spectra identified as E are in the first quadrant.
-Furthermore, spectra collected at the interface between V and E adjacent layers (i.e. Mix 1) assume intermediate scores.
-Objects corresponding to W layer are well grouped in the first quadrant and partly overlapped to the E objects.
-On the contrary, G elements do not form a coherent cluster, but are heterogeneously scattered.
-Objects identified as Mix 2, i.e. the interface between V and G, are heterogeneously distributed in the negative PC2 portion, even if some of them are close to the V cluster, thus suggesting a higher influence of the varnish signature in the corresponding IR spectra.
-This object distribution is well explained by the corresponding loadings.
-The loadings plot highlights the significant contribution of the negative signals between 1750 and 1700 cm-1, which mainly characterize the PC1 and PC2 values of the V and Mix 1 groups.
-The positive signals between 1700 and 1600 cm-1, respectively in PC1 and PC2 loadings plot, characterize objects labelled as E and W.
+The PC1 vs. PC2 scores plot related to the 1,800–1,550 cm−1 range (Figure 1c) accounted for 74 % of the total variance, and this appeared to be the most promising range for discriminating the objects.
+The spectra identified as V were mostly grouped in the PC1 negative area of the plot, with the spectra identified as E mainly in the first quadrant.
+Furthermore, the spectra collected at the interface between the V and E adjacent layers (i.e. Mix 1) assumed intermediate scores.
+The objects corresponding to the W layer were well grouped in the first quadrant and partly overlapped with the E objects.
+On the contrary, the G elements did not form a coherent cluster; rather they were heterogeneously scattered.
+Meanwhile, the objects identified as Mix 2 (i.e. the interface between V and G) were heterogeneously distributed in the negative PC2 portion, albeit that some were close to the V cluster, thus suggesting a higher influence of the varnish signature in the corresponding IR spectra.
+This object distribution was well explained by the corresponding loadings.
+The loadings plot highlighted the significant contribution of the negative signals between 1,750 and 1,700 cm−1, which mainly characterised the PC1 and PC2 values of the V and Mix 1 groups.
+The positive signals between 1,700 and 1,600 cm−1, respectively in the PC1 and PC2 loadings plot, characterised the objects labelled as E and W.

-The scores plot of PC1 vs PC2 related to the range between 1550 and 1450 cm-1 (Figure 1d) accounts for 89 % of the total variance.
-Also in this case, the objects that mostly differ along PC1 are V and E, even if the latter do not form a compact group but are distributed in the first and fourth quadrants.
-Spectra identified as W are close to each other and distributed around the axes origin.
-All the mixtures, i.e. the objects identified as spectra collected in the interface between two layers, do not show a specific distribution.
-PC1 values of the E objects are positive and higher than those related to other materials.
-This is due to the intense and sharp marker band of the epoxy resin centered at 1510 cm-1 (C-C, aromatic ring), confirmed by the strong signals observed in the region around 1500 cm-1 for both PC1 and PC2 loadings.
+The scores plot of PC1 vs. PC2 related to the 1,550–1,450 cm−1 (Figure 1d) accounted for 89 % of the total variance.
+In this case, the objects that mostly differed along PC1 were V and E, albeit that the latter did not form a compact group but were distributed in the first and fourth quadrants.
+The spectra identified as W were close to each other and were distributed around the axes’ origin.
+All the mixtures (i.e. the objects identified as spectra collected in the interface between two layers) did not exhibit a specific distribution.
+The PC1 values of the E objects were positive and higher than those related to other materials.
+This was due to the intense and sharp marker band of the epoxy resin centred at 1,510 cm−1 (C-C, aromatic ring), which was confirmed by the strong signals observed in the region around 1,500 cm–1 for both PC1 and PC2 loadings.